AIE-Lafayette/SummerCamp3D/README.md

 ## Bonus Polish(Optional)

 You can add a trail to our player character to make our movement look a bit cooler.
 To add a trail easily to objects in Unity, we just need to add a "TrailRenderer" component.
 Add this component to the player object.
 The first thing you'll want to do here is add the appropriate material.
-Click the materials dropdown and click on the plus icon.
+Click the materials dropdown and click on the plus icon if you don't see an element here already.
 Click on the circle next to the new box to add a material.
 Search for the material "Default-Line" and select it.

 At the top of the component should be a graph called "Width".
 This controls the width of the trail over time.
 For this, I think it would be nice if our trail started wide and narrowed as it progressed.
 To do this, we'll need to add another key.
 To add a key at the end, right click on the end of the width line and select add key.